lformella/xdcc-grabscher/README.md

 ![Extend Statistic Dialog](http://xg.bitpir.at/images/help/snapshots.png)

-This feature wont work in older browser like the good old IE8, see do yourself a favour and use a newer one ;-)
+This feature wont work in older browsers like the good old IE8, so do yourself a favour and use a newer one ;-)